-The level of water in the testing equipment shall not drop over the period of the test under the specified pressure.
-The rate of drop in water level in the testing equipment will not be accepted as the only measure of watertightness of the line.
+The level of water in the testing equipment shall not drop more than the allowable loss over the period of the test under the specified pressure.
+The rate of drop in water level in the testing equipment will not be accepted as the only measure of water tightness of the line.
 No part of the pipeline shall be subjected to a head of water greater than 6 metres, for safety reasons.

-The pipe shall be tested with a head of water at the centre line of the upper end of the pipe equal to 3 metres, or the depth from ground surface to centre line of the pipe at the upper end, whichever is greater.
+The pipe shall be tested with a minimum head of water above the internal crown of the pipe at the upper end of the pipe equal to 1.2 metres.

-The test pressure shall be maintained for a minimum period of 5 mins or the time required to enable a full visual inspection of the pipeline under test where it is greater than 5 mins.
+The test pressure shall be maintained for a minimum period of 5 minutes or the time required to enable a full visual inspection of the pipeline under test where it is greater than 5 minutes.
+Concrete pipelines should be stabilised, i.e. soaked and bled of air, before commencing the test period.